ice-rlab/nanotag/README.md

 export MTE_SANITIZER_THRESHOLD=<value> # AccessThreshold
 ```

-At the beginning of the program execution, NANOTAG will print the configured parameters in the log.
+At the beginning of the program execution, NanoTag will print the configured parameters in the log.
 The default output looks like this:

 ```
 SCUDO_SAMPLING_RATE not set, using default value: 1000